Logo for Vibrationdamage.com

 You should also start what I'll call a "timeline narrative", as at right.
 In this narrative, you will record everything of interest, including appearance of damage, construction activities, approximate times of any particularly large vibrations felt, conversations, meetings, damage assessment visits to house, dates and times of phone calls (from Caller ID if you have it), etc. that occurred on a given day.
 This narrative should be as factual as possible, devoid of any extraneous comments about the motivations, parentage or unsavory habits of those whose actions are recorded there.

 Don't worry too much about perfect grammar, spelling or writing quality; the important thing is to have an independent record to supplement your video/photo records.
-Don't worry about recording every detail in the narrative; just note those matters that you see as important on that day.
+Don't worry about recording every detail in the narrative; just note those matters that you see as noteworthy on that day.
 Normally, important information to record in the timeline narrative should include some or all of: type of construction operation(s) done on that day, equipment model number, any vibrations felt, the operations connected with them, the approximate times of those incidents, whether vibration monitoring was done and where, any events which you view as unusual, summaries of any conversations you had with the construction crews, utility outages stemming from the construction, phone calls and visits from anyone representing any involved party, and any other information which you feel is important.
 Although graphics should not be the focus of the timeline narrative, all word processors allow you to include photos and other graphics in the appropriate locations, if they are necessary to support what you write.

 The narrative need only be one or two paragraphs per day, but you should start a timeline narrative as soon as you realize damage has occurred and continue it every work day (and any weekend day on which notable events occur) for at least as long as the construction lasts in your area.
 Such a timeline will be invaluable to you in keeping track of facts and events, especially if you have to litigate your claim.